Judge won’t toss claim against Mormon church in rape case

 - Woman tells police she's a 'clean, thoroughbred, white girl'

+The Church of Jesus Christ of Latter-day Saints has disputed the allegations.
+Spokesman Eric Hawkins said in a statement Monday they are “confident in the legal system to evaluate these claims and determine the truth.
+As the Church has repeatedly stated, there can be no tolerance for abuse.”

-The church wanted the case dismissed because the allegations are decades old.
+The church had wanted the case dismissed because the allegations are 34 years old, meaning key witnesses are dead and evidence has disappeared.

-U.S. District Judge Dale Kimball tossed some claims, but allowed a fraud claim because Denson said she discovered the cover-up recently.
+U.S District Judge Dale Kimball did dismiss three of the four claims, including those that could have forced the faith to change how it handles abuse complaints, Vernon said.
+Kimball allowed a fraud claim to stand because Denson said she only discovered the cover-up when she confronted Bishop in December 2017.

+Bishop told her that he’d confessed “incidents of sexual predation” to church leaders in the 1970s, before he was named to the role that gave him authority over hundreds of young Mormons preparing to go on church missions, Denson said.

-Kimball also dismissed the case against Bishop, who has denied assaulting her.
+Kimball also dismissed the claims against the now-85-year-old Bishop because the statute of limitations has passed.

+Bishop has denied assaulting her, but he acknowledged he asked her to expose herself when she was 21, according to police documents.

+Denson said she reported the assault several times over the past three decades, but the church failed to take action.
+The church has said Bishop wasn’t punished because he denied the allegations and church members could not verify them.